angular/angular/aio/content/tutorial/toh-pt4.md

 <div class="alert is-important">

-This is an interim code sample that will allow you to provide and use the `HeroService`.
+This is an interim code sample that allows you to provide and use the `HeroService`.
-At this point, the code will differ from the `HeroService` in the ["final code review"](#final-code-review).
+At this point, the code differs from the `HeroService` in the [final code review](#final-code-review).

 </div>